Perseverance refers to our ability to pursue a goal or passion over time, and stick with it if we encounter obstacles or setbacks.

 We must, first of all, follow our passion.
 That entails discovering what our core passions are.
 This process involves curiosity, trying new things, experimenting, and actively seeking to develop and stay with our interests.

-Purpose refers to our desire to contribute to making the world a better place and to help others.
+Purpose refers to our desire to contribute to making the world a better place and to helping others.
 It can be a core driving force for passion.

-Hope, finally – the fourth ingredient – is related to the belief that our efforts matter and that they can improve our future.
-(Duckworth, 2017)
+Hope, the fourth and final ingredient, is related to the belief that our efforts matter and that they can improve our future (Duckworth, 2016).

 We can also try to foster perseverance from the outside.
 As parents, for example, we may wish to signal that we have high expectations and give all the support we can so that our children can reach them.
 This includes instilling in them a fundamental belief that they can live up to our expectations.

 We should also encourage our children to do difficult things that interest them and stay (at least for a while) with the extracurricular activities they have chosen.
-In organizations, we can try to establish a gritty work culture that is based on similar principles – high expectations, coupled with increased support.
-(Duckworth, 2017)
+In organizations, we can try to establish a gritty work culture that is based on similar principles: high expectations, coupled with increased support (Duckworth, 2016).

 4 Helpful Activities